chocolatey/choco-wiki/Installation.md

     + FullyQualifiedErrorId : WebException
 ~~~

-It's possible that you are attempting to install from a server that needs to use TLS 1.1 or TLS 1.2, you have some options.
+It's possible that you are attempting to install from a server that needs to use TLS 1.1 or TLS 1.2 (has restricted the use of TLS 1.0 and SSL v3), you have some options.

 #### Option 1
 If you have the following: